michal-harish/gridport/README.md

 Backlog
 ========================================================================
-TODO create install script for linux
-TODO START THINKING OF TEST STRATEGY (ESP.
-EXPECTATIONS AND ASSUMPTIONS ABOUT ROUTING) FIXME null base_uri throws exception in GridPortHandler:207 FIXME query string is missing from the REQUEST_URI after migration to jetty TODO unit tests and performance benchmarks
-TODO Create internal PolicyProvider to manage access to the sqlite config
-    - Insert default settings, user, contract and endpoints when initializing policy.db
-    - Prepare for .conf provider with dir.watcher (will be faster then querying sqlite)
-    - Implement jetty handler Graceful
-    - Add/remove contexts on the fly
-TODO Jackson
-TODO Metrics
-TODO look for //??? as unresolved migration code

-DEPRIORITISED nexus proxying (used to fail prior to jetty) DEPRIORITISED implement keep-alive connection (for svn proxying and other similar ones)

-TODO Tidy up context class
-FIXME JMS Subscription initailization doesn't invoke recovery thread TODO JMS Keep publishers alive with a session per some client request attribute (probably remote ip?)
-TODO Authenticator .. send some Forbidden html with the http status TODO JMS HTTP GET to operate as non-durable retrospective subscriber and only use it as list for url base topic and queue TODO make an internal function to read header by case-insensitive header name key TODO process multiple subrequest responses in a streaming fashion TODO INIT insert into settings(name,value) VALUES('router.log','topic://gridport.log.router');
-TODO INIT insert into settings(name,value) VALUES('httpPort,'8040');
-TODO INIT insert into settings(name,value) VALUES('generalTimeout,'30');
-FIXME Win-64 wrapper native missing
-TODO PASSWORDS
-TODO JMS POSTListenerQueue
-TODO ROUTER log all jms publish messages with internal jms publisher co.gridport.jms.publish("gridport.log.jms","{..}");
-FIXME ROUTER Set-Cookie passes only last cookie instruction TOCO ROUTER 504 Gateway Timeout in mergeTasks()
-TODO ROUTER X-Forwarded-For
-TODO JMS Test setup with HornetQ
-TODO BUILD - distro publisher ( into the AOS3 downloads or an sourceforge/freshmeat api) TODO CODE STRUCTURE - Module Interface ( initialize(), close(), cliCommand(),... ) FIXME ROUTER currently if nested URIs are used the more general must precede the general one if it need be routed to TODO ROUTER if any of the sub request of a multicast event responds with 4xx, ALL subrequests need to be cancelled with extra compensation for those that have already returned 2xx or 3xx
-TODO ROUTER Compensate for pending Event Sub requests
-TODO ROUTER review mergeTasks();  implement MATCH (200 ok if responses are identical); TODO ROUTER review mergeTasks();  review MERGE
-TODO ROUTER review mergeTasks();  implement MIX using multipart/mixed; TODO ROUTER review OPTIONS and implement merging Allow headers with proxy settings TODO ROUTER SECONDARY employ user_agent routing variables if SLAs
+* TODO create install script for linux
+* TODO START THINKING OF TEST STRATEGY (ESP.
+EXPECTATIONS AND ASSUMPTIONS ABOUT ROUTING)
+* FIXME null base_uri throws exception in GridPortHandler:207
+* FIXME query string is missing from the REQUEST_URI after migration to jetty
+* TODO unit tests and performance benchmarks
+* TODO Create internal PolicyProvider to manage access to the sqlite config
+    * Insert default settings, user, contract and endpoints when initializing policy.db
+    * Prepare for .conf provider with dir.watcher (will be faster then querying sqlite)
+    * Implement jetty handler Graceful
+    * Add/remove contexts on the fly
+* TODO Jackson
+* TODO Metrics
+* TODO look for //??? as unresolved migration code
+* TODO Tidy up context class
+* FIXME JMS Subscription initailization doesn't invoke recovery thread
+* TODO JMS Keep publishers alive with a session per some client request attribute (probably remote ip?)
+* TODO Authenticator .. send some Forbidden html with the http status
+* TODO JMS HTTP GET to operate as non-durable retrospective subscriber and only use it as list for url base topic and queue
+* TODO make an internal function to read header by case-insensitive header name key
+* TODO process multiple subrequest responses in a streaming fashion
+* TODO INIT insert into settings(name,value) VALUES('router.log','topic://gridport.log.router');
+* TODO INIT insert into settings(name,value) VALUES('httpPort,'8040');
+* TODO INIT insert into settings(name,value) VALUES('generalTimeout,'30');
+* FIXME Win-64 wrapper native missing
+* TODO PASSWORDS
+* TODO JMS POSTListenerQueue
+* TODO ROUTER log all jms publish messages with internal jms publisher co.gridport.jms.publish("gridport.log.jms","{..}");
+* FIXME ROUTER Set-Cookie passes only last cookie instruction
+* TOCO ROUTER 504 Gateway Timeout in mergeTasks()
+* TODO ROUTER X-Forwarded-For
+* TODO JMS Test setup with HornetQ
+* TODO BUILD - distro publisher ( into the AOS3 downloads or an sourceforge/freshmeat api)
+* TODO CODE STRUCTURE - Module Interface ( initialize(), close(), cliCommand(),... )
+* FIXME ROUTER currently if nested URIs are used the more general must precede the general one if it need be routed to
+* TODO ROUTER if any of the sub request of a multicast event responds with 4xx, ALL subrequests need to be cancelled with extra compensation for those that have already returned 2xx or 3xx
+* TODO ROUTER Compensate for pending Event Sub requests
+* TODO ROUTER review mergeTasks();  implement MATCH (200 ok if responses are identical);
+* TODO ROUTER review mergeTasks();  review MERGE
+* TODO ROUTER review mergeTasks();  implement MIX using multipart/mixed;
+* TODO ROUTER review OPTIONS and implement merging Allow headers with proxy settings
+* TODO ROUTER SECONDARY employ user_agent routing variables if SLAs

 CHANGE LOG
 ========================================================================
 26 Jan 2013 - moved to github (dwrapper was removed and will be optional)